Hole spin qubits in Si FinFETs with fully tunable spin-orbit coupling and sweet spots for charge noise: Equilateral FinFETs

 \subsection{Inhomogeneous electric field}

 The electric field profile in a triangular FinFET comprises a large inhomogeneous component that significantly alters the spin-orbit velocity.
-When the back gate is far from the wire, the inhomogeneous component of the electric field in the cross-section can be well-approximated by a linearly varying electric field parametrized by the tensor $\delta\!E_{ij}$, and results in a harmonic potential for the holes.
-As discussed in App.~\ref{app:E-field}, in typical devices, the gradient fields $\delta\!E_{xx}$ and the $\delta\!E_{yy}$ are large and they vary linearly with the top gate potential $V_g$, with slopes that are comparable in absolute value, but have opposite signs, see Eqs.~\eqref{eq:multipole-parameters} and~\eqref{eq:multipole-parameters_1}.
-The $\delta\!E_{xy}$ term is generally much smaller and we will neglect it at first.
 In this section, we restrict ourselves to the analysis of Si FinFETs where a negative gate potential $V_g$ is applied, such that the hole wavefunction is pushed to the apex of the triangle.

-Because of the inhomogenous electric field, negative values of $V_g$ generate a saddle potential, with a harmonic confinement in the $y$-direction that further confines the holes in the fin and an inverted parabolic potential that pushes the wavefunction to the sides of the triangle.
+When the back gate is far from the wire, the inhomogeneous component of the electric field in the cross-section can be well-approximated by a linearly varying electric field parametrized by the tensor $\delta\!E_{ij}$, see Eq.~\eqref{eq:Multipole-E}.
+As discussed in App.~\ref{app:E-field}, in typical devices, the cross-terms $\delta\!E_{xy}$ are very small.
+In contrast, the diagonal components $\delta\!E_{xx}$ and the $\delta\!E_{yy}$ are large and they vary linearly with the top gate potential $V_g$, with slopes that are comparable in absolute value, but have opposite signs.
+In particular, we estimate $\delta\!E_{xx}/\delta\!E_{yy}\approx -1.01$, and thus the saddle potential energy